Fix and Flip Loan

 Note:

-• 2-4 unit mixed use, 5-9 unit mixed use, and 5-9 unit multifamily projects are not eligible in this program but are available via their respective loan programs here at OfferMarket.
+• 2-4 unit mixed use, 5-9 unit mixed use, and 5-9 unit multifamily properties are not eligible in this program but are available via their respective loan programs here at OfferMarket.

 • 10+ unit residential and non-residential commercial (i.e. retail, office, industrial) are not eligible